Alessandro Bichi: Biography

-In 1640 Alessadro Bichi made build by the Avignon architect François Royers de la Valfenière the new episcopal palace of Carpentras, which in 1801 became the Courthouse of the town.
+In 1640, Alessadro Bichi made build by the Avignon architect François Royers de la Valfenière the new episcopal palace of Carpentras, which in 1801 became the Courthouse of the town.

 In 1644, Pope Urban VIII died and the College of Cardinals came together in conclave to elected a new Pope.
 As nuncio to France, Bichi naturally sided with the Cardinals of the French delegation led by Antonio Barberini.

 Bichi participated in the conclave of 1655 which elected Pope Alexander VII.
 Bichi, who was already at odds with Innocent's powerful sister-in-law Olimpia Maidalchini, was said to have exclaimed, "We will elect a female pope".

-He died on 25 May 1657 in Rome and he was buried in the Basilica di Santa Sabina..
+He died on 25 May 1657 in Rome and was buried in the Basilica di Santa Sabina..

 Episcopal succession

 While bishop, he was the principal consecrator of: